TemitopeOladokun/Days-of-Deep-Learning/README.md

 * Tanh is a scaled sigmoid neuron
 * Tanh non-linearity is mostly preferred to Sigmoid non linearity
 * Numpy is faster than List

+## DAY 42:07/11/2019
+1. Working on my project

+### What I Learnt
+* It might take longer than I expected